kittyshen/CatRescueSequel/README.md

   * Replacing your MySQL `cat` model with a Sequelized equivalent.

-    * Don't forget to edit the model and initial migration file to make the cat's devoured field carry a default value of false -- otherwise you might encounter bugs.
+    * Don't forget to edit the model and initial migration file to make the cat's adpoted field carry a default value of false -- otherwise you might encounter bugs.
       * There's no option to include that default in the command line, so you'll need to open up your editor to make this change.
     * Don't forget to sync the models!